-4. Be able to engage and communication

-customers and colleagues understand different types of

-customers and their needs
+4. Be able to engage and communicate with customers and colleagues 4.1 Interpret customer data in order to understand different types of customers and their needs

-4.2 Demonstrate customer engagement by:

-delivering an information tour

-dealing with customer enquiries

-offering an 'end to end' service
+4.2 Demonstrate customer engagement by: delivering an information tour dealing with customer enquiries offering an 'end to end' service

 4.3 Demonstrate the use of

 customer service skills

 4.4 Develop a rapport with customers

 whilst respecting equality and diversity

 4.5 Comply with current legal and

 organisational responsibilities

 5. Understand professional practice 5.1 Explain how to present self in line

 with organisational standards

 5.2 Explain policies and procedures

 relevant to own role within the

 gym facility

-5.3 Outline the following in relation to
+5.3 Outline the following in relation to own role:

-own role:

 national guidelines

 legislation

-industry codes of professional
+industry codes of professional conduct

-conduct

 5.4 Explain how to keep own knowledge

 and skills up to date using Continuing

 Professional Development (CPD)

 5.5 Explain how to work within the

 boundaries of own professional

 knowledge and competence

-Understand the principles of business planning in a gym environment 6.1 Outline methods of financial planning 6.2 Describe: the importance of digital media how to produce a digital plan how to set up a professional social media or digital profile the impact of social media and digital profiles 6.3 Explain how to plan financially, to include a working knowledge of: profit and loss tax (income tax, VAT) national insurance public and personal liability insurance music license fees Additional information: Customer service skills: problem solving discretion influencing being professional working as part of a team using suitable communication methods, language and terminology Legal and Organisational responsibilities: Health and safety at work Equality and diversity Safeguarding Data protection Hazard identification Safe working practices Ethics and professional conduct Unit aim (s) This unit will help learners understand the importance of effective customer service as for themselves, the customer and the organisation.
+6. Understand the principles of business 6.1 Outline methods of financial planning

+planning in a gym environment 6.2 Describe:

+the importance of digital media

+how to produce a digital plan

+how to set up a professional social

+media or digital profile

+the impact of social media and

+digital profiles

+6.3 Explain how to plan financially,

+to include a working knowledge

+of:

+profit and loss

+tax (income tax, VAT)

+national insurance

+public and personal liability

+insurance

+music license fees

+Customer service skills:

+- problem solving

+- discretion

+- influencing

+- being professional

+- working as part of a team

+- using suitable communication methods, language and terminology

+Legal and Organisational responsibilities:

+- Health and safety at work

+- Equality and diversity

+- Safeguarding

+- Data protection

+- Hazard identification

+- Safe working practices

+- Ethics and professional conduct

+Unit aim (s) This unit will help learners understand the importance of effective customer service as for themselves, the customer and the organisation.
 They will also have the opportunity to explore legal and organisational responsibilities and how these will influence their own professional conduct.

-Assessment requirements specified by N/A

-asector or regulatory body (if
+Assessment requirements specified by asector or regulatory body (if appropriate) N/A

-appropriate)

-Title: T/617/1180 Client Consultation and Lifestyle Management Level: 2 Credit Value: 4 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the client consultation process in the gym environment 1.1 Explain why the client consultation is an important part of the customer experience 1.2 Outline own role when conducting clientconsultations 1.3 Describe the importance of explaining consultations to clients 1.4 Explain the legal and ethical implications of collecting client information, including: confidentiality data protection 1.5 Describe the process of informed consent Understand health screening, fitness testing and risk stratification 2.1 Describe different methods for health screening clients prior to undertaking exercise 2.2 Explain the importance of verbal screening at the start of sessions and how it is conducted 2.3 Explain how to risk stratify clients usingrecognised risk stratification tools 2.4 Explain when to defer a client's exercise: temporarily based on the results of verbal screening
+Title: T/617/1180 Client Consultation and Lifestyle Management Level: 2 Credit Value: 4 GLH: 26 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the client consultation process in the gym environment 1.1 Explain why the client consultation is an important part of the customer experience 1.2 Outline own role when conducting clientconsultations 1.3 Describe the importance of explaining consultations to clients 1.4 Explain the legal and ethical implications of collecting client information, including: confidentiality data protection 1.5 Describe the process of informed consent Understand health screening, fitness testing and risk stratification 2.1 Describe different methods for health screening clients prior to undertaking exercise 2.2 Explain the importance of verbal screening at the start of sessions and how it is conducted 2.3 Explain how to risk stratify clients using recognised risk stratification tools 2.4 Explain when to defer a client's exercise: • temporarily based on the results of verbal screening